GuilhermeFranciscoPereira/Eventos_Fatec_Itu-Back-End/README.en.md

 ## 🛎️ Updates to this commit

-### `./src/decorators:` Folder for custom decorators.

-### `./src/decorators/roles.decorator.ts:` Defines a decorator to indicate which user profiles are allowed to access each endpoint.

-### `./src/guards:` Folder for authentication and authorization guards.

-### `./src/guards/jwt-auth.guard.ts:` Ensures that only authenticated requests with a valid JWT token are accepted and populates user data in the request.

-### `./src/guards/roles.guard.ts:` Controls access based on the user profile, allowing unrestricted endpoints and blocking them when the profile does not match the allowed ones.

-### `./src/modules/auth:` Module dedicated to the entire user authentication and authorization flow.
+### `./src/modules/users:` Module responsible for all user CRUD operations.

-### `./src/modules/auth/dto:` Folder with Data Transfer Objects that define the input and output format of authentication requests.
+### `./src/modules/users/dto:` Folder with Data Transfer Objects that define the input and output format of user requests.
 In short, it's our "Typing".

-### `./src/modules/auth/auth.controller.ts:` Exposes the endpoints for me, register, logout, request-login, login, request-reset-password, and reset-password, manages access cookies, refresh, and 2FA.

-### `./src/modules/auth/auth.controller.spec.ts:` Covers controller integration tests, validating scenarios for valid and expired tokens, registration, logout, login with 2FA, and password reset.

-### `./src/modules/auth/auth.service.ts:` Encapsulates all authentication business logic — user registration with password hashing, access token generation and verification, refresh and 2FA, sending emails, and clearing expired tokens.

-### `./src/modules/auth/auth.service.spec.ts:` Tests the flows of the authentication service, ensuring correct behavior in cases of conflict, invalid credentials, token generation, revocation, and renewal of refresh tokens.

-### `./src/modules/auth/auth.module.ts:` Configures the authentication module, imports PrismaModule, ConfigModule, and JwtModule with RSA keys loaded from environment variables, and registers AuthService, JwtStrategy, and EmailService.

-### `./src/modules/auth/jwt.strategy.ts:` Extracts the JWT from the access cookie, validates its signature and expiration using the public key, and provides user data (ID, email, profile) to the guards.
+### `./src/modules/users/users.controller.ts`: Exposes the get, post, patch, and delete endpoints for the user CRUD.

+### `./src/modules/users/users.controller.spec.ts`: Controller integration tests, ensuring that each route correctly invokes the UsersService.

+### `users.service.ts:` Business logic of the users module, handling requests that arrive on the controller routes, retrieving all users, registering, updating, and deleting them.

+### `./src/modules/users/users.service.spec.ts:` Unit tests for UsersService, covering success and error scenarios for each method.

+### `./src/modules/users/users.module.ts:` Configures UsersModule, importing PrismaModule and ConfigModule, and registering UsersService and UsersController.

 <img width=100% src="https://capsule-render.vercel.app/api?type=waving&height=120&section=footer"/>